Cost Method of Treasury Stock: Definition

 The cost method is based on the assumption that the acquisition of treasury stock is essentially a temporary reduction in stockholders’ equity that will be reversed when the shares are reissued.
-It is widely used because of its simplicity.
+It is widely used due to its simplicity.

 For the following example entries, these facts are assumed:

-The balance of the Treasury Stock account would be deducted from total equity, including Other Paid-In Capital and Retained Earnings.
+In this case, the balance of the Treasury Stock account is deducted from total equity, including Other Paid-In Capital and Retained Earnings.
 If both common and preferred treasury shares are held, they should be disclosed separately.